-In this post, let us learn the differences between certain terms related with sessions of Parliament.
+In this post, let us learn the differences between certain terms related to the sessions of Parliament.
 The terms we deal here include – summoning, adjournment, adjournment sine die, prorogation and dissolution.

 Summoning is the process of calling all members of the Parliament to meet.
 It is the duty of Indian President to summon each House of the Parliament from time to time.
 The maximum gap between two sessions of Parliament cannot be more than six months.
 In other words, the Parliament should meet at least twice a year.